AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/email-deliverability-power-pack-how-to-import-a-seed-list.md

 ---
 unique-page-id: 10099077
-description: Email Deliverability Power Pack -How to Import a Seedlist - Marketo Docs - Product Documentation
+description: Email Deliverability Power Pack -How to Import a Seed List - Marketo Docs - Product Documentation
-title: Email Deliverability Power Pack -How to Import a Seedlist
+title: Email Deliverability Power Pack -How to Import a Seed List
 exl-id: a4782611-2556-43bf-802b-afeb332eafcd
 ---
-# Email Deliverability Power Pack: How to Import a Seedlist {#email-deliverability-power-pack-how-to-import-a-seedlist}
+# Email Deliverability Power Pack: How to Import a Seed List {#email-deliverability-power-pack-how-to-import-a-seed-list}

-A seed list is a list of email accounts at multiple mailbox providers, including Google Apps, Hotmail, Yahoo!, etc., that are used to approximate the rate of inbox versus spam folder deliverability.
+A Seed List is a list of email accounts at multiple mailbox providers, including Google Apps, Hotmail, Yahoo!, etc., that are used to approximate the rate of inbox versus spam folder deliverability.
 Here’s how to get that list into your Marketo instance.

 >[!AVAILABILITY]
 >
 >Not all customers have purchased this functionality.
 Contact your Sales Rep for details.

-## Import a Seedlist {#import-a-seedlist}
+## Import a Seed List {#import-a-seed-list}

 1. In your My Marketo, select **Deliverability Tools**.